 In order to determine compliance with the PM limitation in Condition D.2.1(b) for each units (Units 3, 4, 5 and 6), the Permittee shall conduct before December 31, a performance stack test utilizing methods as approved by the Commissioner.
 This testing shall be repeated by December 31 of every second calendar year following this valid compliance demonstration.
 For the purpose of this permit, "calendar year" means the twelve (12) month period from January 1 to December 31 inclusive.
-Testing shall be conducted in accordance with Section C - Performance Testing.
+Testing shall be conducted in accordance with the provisions of 326 IAC 3-6 (Source Sampling Procedures).
+Section C - Performance Testing contains the Permittee's obligations with regard to the performance testing required by this condition.